tommyhuangthu/SAAINT/README.md

    mkdir -p database/mmCIF_divided database/fasta_divided database/saaint_divided
    ```

+1. Modify related directories and paths within the source code before running

+   Some directories or paths are hard coded within the source code, and thus a direct run of the code may cause errors.

 1. Rsync mmCIF files from the Protein Data Bank (PDB) and download mmCIF-associated FASTA files

    * Download mmCIF files from the PDB